Summary

 - Handles time entry and client billing, including electronic billing.
 Manages the process to ensure timely completion.

-- Understands requirements of the New Business Intake (NBI) software and completes process accurately and promptly, interfacing with billing attorney as necessary.
+- Understands requirements of the New Business Intake (NBI) software and completes process accurately and promptly, interfacing with the billing attorney as necessary.

 - Ability to extract appropriate billing information as requested.